All planning checklists

 Explore Afternoon Tea Venues

-Investigate historic settings for afternoon tea, such as The Grand Cafe on High Street or The Randolph Hotel by Graduate Hotels for a luxury experience.
+The Grand Cafe on High Street is the classic; The Randolph Hotel by Graduate Hotels suits a grander spread.

 Moderate·Medium impact